 Stapled Particleboard Drawer Box

 A wide range of materials and construction methods are used for cabinet drawers.
 Construction methods vary greatly and could include particleboard, plywood, metal or plastic elements.
-Lesser quality cabinet have stapled particleboard drawer boxes.
+Lesser quality cabinets have stapled particleboard drawer boxes.

 Solid Hardwood Dovetailed Drawer Box

 CliqStudios drawer boxes are made from solid hardwood with dovetail joints.
 A dovetail joint has teeth that interlock to join two pieces of wood.
 A high-quality hardwood drawer box will have sides of 5/8-inch or thicker.
 The sides meet at dovetail joints, where the strength of the joint comes from the wood itself.
 A strong plywood drawer bottom is glued and nailed in place.
 Every drawer bottom is fully captured on all four sides in grooved joints.

 8. Soft-Close Door Hinges

 All of CliqStudios cabinets have soft-close door hinges with KCMA Certification.
 This means they have been tested to withstand 65 pounds of weight and operated through 25,000 open and close cycles.
-CliqStudios provides a limited lifetime warranty on door hinges for Classic and Signature cabinets.
+CliqStudios provides a limited lifetime warranty on all door hinges.

 There are thousands of hinges available to cabinet manufacturers.
 Be wary of cabinet manufacturers that use low-end hinges.
 Many hinges only provide four-way adjustability or do not have a product warranty.

 Blum® Soft-Close Hinges

-CliqStudios Signature cabinets feature Blum® soft-close hinges.
+CliqStudios cabinets feature Blum® soft-close hinges.
 They are 6-way adjustable, concealed, nickel plated steel, with a 107 degree opening.
-They have limited lifetime warranty.
+They have a limited lifetime warranty.

 9. Soft-Close Drawer Glides

 KCMA Certification assures you that the CliqStudios guides have been tested for quality.
 Each drawer glide can withstand 15 pounds per square foot of drawer space.
 They can also be operated through 25,000 open and close cycles.
-CliqStudios provides a limited lifetime warranty on drawer glides for Classic and Signature lines.
+CliqStudios provides a limited lifetime warranty on drawer glides.